 Public infrastructure decisions must stand the passage of time.
 Once built, buildings, roads, and transit shape where and how people live and work for many years to come.
 But, infrastructure decisions made today take years to complete.
 Forecasting the impact of new roads and transit on what the region will look like in the future requires a broader understanding of the markets that create housing and employment infrastructure.

 The conversation and research conducted by SRRA with a broad range of influencers closes the gap between the realities of markets and community expectation.

-SRRA publications and Forums addresses three key areas of policy innovation Transportation, Land Use and Funding
+SRRA publications and Forums address three key areas of policy innovation: Transportation, Land Use, and Funding

 Land in the region is intensifying.
-This is putting greater pressure on the limited capacity of roads to move people and goods and services.
-For transit to be a viable option for people it must compete with roads for convenience, cost and time savings.
+This is putting greater pressure on the limited capacity of roads to move people, goods, and services.
+For transit to be a viable option for people it must compete with roads for convenience, cost, and speed.
 Effective investment in public transit ought be measured first by understanding the impact of each project on the number of new transit users it brings to the network.

-SRRA's transit research is focused on understanding the relationship between where people live and where they will live in the future and how effectively each new transit project is at creating a viable option for people to use transit to get to where they need to be.
+SRRA's transit research is focused on understanding the relationship between where people live, where they will live in the future and how effectively each new transit project is at creating a viable option for people to use public transportation to get to where they need to be.